AdamDawi/Higher-or-Lower-Game/README.md

 # Higher-or-Lower-Game
-Higher or lower is a game of guessing which of two selected countries has the larger population.
-Your goal is to achieve the highest score possible by hitting the right answers.
+Higher or lower is a game of guessing which one of two selected countries has the larger population.
+Your goal is to achieve the highest score possible by choosing the right answers.

 ### Getting Started
-To start the game for the first time when application opens, you need an internet connection, otherwise the application will not connect to the API.
+To start the game for the first time, when application opens, you need an internet connection.
+Otherwise the application will not connect to the API.
 The next games do not require the Internet because API data is saved in the cache.
-After game ends a result greater than zero, it is automatically saved to the leaderboard.
+After the game ends with a result higher than zero, it is automatically saved to the leaderboard.

 ### How to play
 1. You select two options from the list of available countries.
-2. You choose which of these countries has the larger population.
+2. You choose which one of this countries has the larger population.
 4. The game shows whether you answered correctly.
-5. If your answer was correct, the countries move up one.
+5. If your answer was correct, the countries move one place up.
 6. After each round, there will be one new country to choose from.
-7. The game continues until you run out of available countries or you lose.
+7. The game continues until you run out of available countries or you loose.

 ### Technologies Used
 The application is built using the following technologies: